What Other Metals & Metal Alloys Can Be Electropolished?

 Monel is a group of nickel alloys, primarily composed of nickel and copper, with small amounts of iron, manganese, carbon, and silicon.
 Stronger than pure nickel, Monel alloys are resistant to corrosion from many sources, including seawater.
 Monel is used extensively in the aerospace, oil and gas, and marine products industries.

 Nickel and Nickel Alloys

 Nickel is used in many specific and recognizable industrial and consumer products, including magnets, coinage, rechargeable batteries, electric guitar strings, microphone capsules, plating on plumbing fixtures.
 Nickel alloys such as permalloy, elinvar, and invar can be used for plating.

 Nitinol is an alloy made of nickel and titanium.
 Because Nitinol is difficult to make, parts must last longer and resist corrosion more effectively.
 Nitinol is commonly used to manufacture medical devices.
 Because nickel, a known allergen, is in the alloy, electropolishing ensures the nickel is protected from being released.

-For more information on electropolished stainless steel, electropolished metals, and electropolished metal alloys, contact us today!
+To learn more about what is electropolishing, click here!
+For more information on electropolished stainless steel, electropolished metals, and electropolished metal alloys, the benefits of electropolishing, or electropolishing industries served, contact us today!